U.S. Trade Deficit Widens More Than Expected In September

 WASHINGTON (dpa-AFX) - A report released by the Commerce Department on Monday showed the U.S. trade deficit widened by more than expected in the month of September.

-The Commerce Department said the trade deficit increased to $61.5 billion in September from a revised $58.7 billion in August.
+The Commerce Department said the trade deficit increased to $61.5 billion from a revised $58.7 billion in August.

 Economists had expected the trade deficit to climb to $60.2 billion from the $58.3 billion originally reported for the previous month.

-The wider than expected deficit came as the value of imports surged by 2.7 percent to $322.7 billion in September after falling by 0.8 percent to $314.1 billion in August.
+The wider than expected deficit came as the value of imports surged by 2.7 percent to $322.7 billion, while the value of exports jumped by 2.2 percent to $261.1 billion.

-The spike in the value of imports partly reflected sharp increases in imports of cell phones and other household goods, passenger cars, capital goods and crude oil.

-Meanwhile, the report said the value of exports shot up by 2.2 percent to $261.1 billion in September after jumping by 1.4 percent to $255.4 billion in August.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved